 - Have a cumulative GPA of at least 3.25 at the completion of their undergraduate degree to receive an initial disbursement -and- maintain a cumulative 3.25 GPA during the completion of the Teacher Credential Program to receive subsequent disbursements. -OR-

-- Demonstrate a score above the 75th percentile on any national standardized college admissions test (e.g. SAT, ACT, GRE) by submitting a paper copy of your test scores showing percentile ranking to the Office of Financial Aid
+- Demonstrate a score above the 75th percentile on any national standardized college admissions test (e.g. SAT, ACT, GRE) by submitting a paper copy of your test scores showing percentile ranking to Student Financial Services

 Below is a list of eligible high-need fields in which a recipient may teach to fulfill their service obligation:

 Schools serving low-income students include any elementary or secondary school that is listed in the Department of Education's Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits.